sahilrajput03/useWhat/Readme.md

 A DECLARATIVE APPROACH FOR GLOBAL STATE IN A LESS IMPERTAIVE REACT ECOSYSTEM.
 # `useWhat` - global state management solution

+#### Changelog:

-#### Changelog: version 1.0.17 includes good namings for if statements and all readable code alterations for conditions, and if else, separations to simple independent if statements with conditions.
+- version 1.0.17 includes good namings for if statements and all readable code alterations for conditions, and if else, separations to simple independent if statements with conditions.
 Yikes!!

+- version 1.0.19 brings you the facility to specify **setState as dependency** for **useEffect** hook safely (without getting into infinite render loop).

 MOST ASKED QUESTION 😴 :